rodekruis/covid-forecast-opt-function-app/README.md

 **Input:**

-- Latest COVID-19 forecast from [MRC Centre for Global Infectious Disease Analysis, Imperial College London](https://mrc-ide.github.io/global-lmic-reports/)
+- Latest COVID-19 forecast from [MRC Centre for Global Infectious Disease Analysis, Imperial College London](https://mrc-ide.github.io/global-lmic-reports/) or from [Institute for Health Metrics and Evaluation, University of Washington School of Medicine](https://www.healthdata.org/covid/data-downloads)
-- Latest COVID-19 (daily) report from [corona.ps](https://corona.ps/).
-Gaza strip is also broken down in to 5 governorates based on data from the NS.
+- Latest COVID-19 (daily) indicators per state reported by Ministry of Health, summarized at [corona.ps](https://corona.ps/).

 **Output:**

 - A csv contained new forecast cases of every governorate in the upcoming week.
 Forecast of one week before is also included for reference.
 - A csv contained new forecast ICU incidence of the state in the upcoming week.
 Forecast of one week before is also included for reference.
 - Each figure for each governorate's new forecast cases.
-- A figures for new forecase ICU incidence.
+- A figures for new forecast ICU bed needs.
 - Outputs is stored at the MS Teams OPT channel.

 **Disclaimer:**

-- The forecast estimate of Centre for Global Infectious Disease Analysis accounting for undiagnosed cases.
+- The forecast estimate of Centre for Global Infectious Disease Analysis or Institute for Health Metrics and Evaluation accounting for undiagnosed cases.

-- The forecast estimate of sometimes show 0 due to missing data from the site corona.ps.
+- Latest measurements from local government does not take into account the forecast estimate.

 ## Azure function app